adamshaylor/complex-spa-architectures/README.md

 ##Introduction

 Complex single page applications tend to have overlap between browser and server code.
 Though the data may reside in a database, the schema and much of the logic is often duplicated.
 As of this writing, there is no widely accepted solution to this problem.
-Some who tried [suggest you run in the opposite direction](http://mir.aculo.us/2013/02/26/client-side-mvc-is-not-a-silver-bullet/).
+Some who tried will tell you to [give up](http://mir.aculo.us/2013/02/26/client-side-mvc-is-not-a-silver-bullet/).

 This is a brief exploration of two techniques that might “re-couple” the back and front ends: Roy Fielding’s [Hypermedia As The Application of Engine State](http://en.wikipedia.org/wiki/HATEOAS) (HATEOAS) and Airbnb’s [Isomorphic JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/).